YuriiLeo/blog_app/README.md

-Here's a comprehensive README for your project, "blog_app":

----

-# Blog App

 ## Overview

 This is a full-stack blog application built with Next.js for the frontend and Express.js for the backend.
 The application uses TypeORM to interact with a PostgreSQL database and features modern web development tools and best practices.